kjempelodott/banan/README.md

-Collect all you bank statements in various formats in one place.
+Collect all your bank statements in various formats in one place.
 A simple web interface lets you query the database and display the results as a graph or in plain text.

 #### Setup